ochzhen/ochzhen.github.io/_pages/about.md

 I studied organic chemistry (bachelor) and project management (master) during my time in the university in Ukraine.
 I consider myself being lucky for not having a straightforward path to software engineering which taught me some valuable lessons.

 I started working full time as a software engineer in 2017 during my last year of bachelor's degree and continued through my master's degree.
-Balancing study, work, career and personal life was challenging but very fun and productive.
+Balancing study, work, career, and personal life was challenging but very fun and productive.

 In my career I seek challenges and new experience, it's important for me to be useful and deliver value.
 In addition to that, I believe that friendly and safe work environment is a prerequisite for team's high performance.